knematz/IE332Project2/OnePixelAttack.md

 # IE332Project2
 # INTRO - One Pixel Attack

-One Pixel Attack is a type of adversarial attack that can fool machine learning models by modifying a single pixel.
+One Pixel Attack is a form of adversarial attack that uses a single modified pixel to fool the classifier.
-Because only one percent of the pixels could be changed, one pixel is chosen since it only changes a single pixel.
+Since it only changes one pixel, it fits under the one percent pixel constraint.
-The algorithm uses an optimization process to find the pixel location and add it to the image.
-It is considered a powerful attack for its minimal changes, transferability, high success rate, and low computational cost.
+The algorithm finds the pixel location and adds it to the image using an optimization technique.
+Because of its few modifications, transferability, high success rate, and low computational cost, it is regarded as a powerful attack.
-To create this algorithm, the objective function was defined; it takes the location of a pixel, model, image, and target class as inputs.
+To develop this algorithm, the objective function which requires the location of pixel, model, image, and target class as inputs, was defined.
-This function generates a modified image with pixel location and sets it to zero.
+This function creates a modified image with pixel position and sets it to zero.
-Then it reshapes the modified image to have a batch dimension of 1, predicts the class, and calculates the loss for the target class.
+The updated image is then reshaped to have a batch dimension of 1, the class is predicted, and the loss for the intended class is calculated.
-The image is loaded then loaded and resized to 224 by 224 and scaled the pixel values between 0 and 1.
-Then it defines the search space and the bounds for such.
+The image is then loaded, enlarged to 224 by 224 pixels, then scaled so that the pixel values range from 0 to 1.
+The search space and its bounds are then defined.
-After defining the target class and setting the optimization control parameters, it performs differential evolution with the DEoptim function which takes the objective function, model, image, target class, bounds, and control parameters as inputs.
-This function finds the best solution where it maximizes the loss which would be the best pixel location to modify.
+The DEoptim function, which accepts the objective function, model, picture, target class, bounds, and control parameters as inputs, is used to perform differential evolution after defining the target class and specifying the optimization control parameters.
+This function finds the best solution where it maximizes the loss which would be the best pixel location to alter.
 With the optimized pixel location, the color of the pixel is changed to red color and outputs a modified image that would fool the classifier.
 <br>

 #Testing, Correctness, Verification